Mictronics/readsb/README.md

 ## Modifications:

+* Accept profiles to build package with individual or no receiver library dependencies.
 * Added bladeRF v2.0 Micro support (credits @kazazes)
 * Added bias tee option for supporting interfaces.
 * Calculate and show wind speed and direction for selected aircraft.